 Springing into action after returning from his vacation, he discovers his secretary is just as absent minded as ever.
 The meeting with the mayor changes the topic from water to support of the war bond drive.
 The town leaders try to organize and make this an all out drive.
-One characteristic of Throckmorton P. Gildersleeves is that his feelings get hurt easily, and takes criticism as a personal insult.
+One characteristic of Throckmorton P. Gildersleeve is that his feelings get hurt easily, and takes criticism as a personal insult.
 He agrees to get behind the bond drive, but refuses to take part of a committee with the newspaper editor who printed the article that has offended him.

-Taking a new direction, Gildy recieves a letter from LeRoy’s school principle, Miss Goodwin.
+Taking a new direction, Gildy recieves a letter from Leroy’s school principle, Miss Goodwin.
 He visits her with the pretense of discussing the bond drive.
-Of course, the flirtatious Gildy tries to put the moves on her, but is interupted by LeRoy.
+Of course, the flirtatious Gildy tries to put the moves on her, but is interupted by Leroy.

-Nexxt, he visits his friend Peavey to sell bonds, but LeRoy has beat him to the punch.
-At the rally Gildersleeves shows up and the newspaper man is gracious enough to apologize for his article.
+Nexxt, he visits his friend Peavey to sell bonds, but Leroy has beat him to the punch.
+At the rally Gildersleeve shows up and the newspaper man is gracious enough to apologize for his article.
 Then rather than adding to the blustery speeches, he recounts a heartfelt testimonial about a famly who doesn’t have much, but is supporting the war effort not only by investing 25% of their income, but has a son overseas.

 A very patriotic and touching ending.
 Now go out there and buy a bond to support your country.